jangala-dev/lua-fibers/STRUCTURED-CONCURRENCY.md

 end)
 ```

-Many library components, such as process `Command` objects, register their own defers against the owning scope so that processes and pipes are cleaned up automatically when the scope ends.
+Many library components, such as process `Command` objects, register their own finalisers against the owning scope so that processes and pipes are cleaned up automatically when the scope ends.
+Because finalisers see `(aborted, status, err)`, they can distinguish between normal shutdown and cleanup during failure or cancellation and behave accordingly.

 ---